CMS issues final rule on Physician Payment Sunshine Act

 “You should know when your doctor has a financial relationship with the companies that manufacture or supply the medicines or medical devices you may need,” Peter Budetti, MD, CMS deputy administrator for Program Integrity, stated in the press release.
 “Disclosure of these relationships allows patients to have more informed discussions with their doctors.”

-American Medical Association President Jeremy Lazarus, MD, said the AMA is also reviewing the new rule.
+AMA President Jeremy Lazarus, MD, stated that the AMA will carefully review the new rule.